Welcome to the new KerryDougherty.com. Fresh content most weekdays, and best of all: it's free.

 Lemmings.
 That’s what we are.

 It works.
-News reports say about 71 percent of shoppers donate when asked, which translates into about $441 million a year.
+It seems about 53 percent of shoppers donate when asked, which translated to about $749 million in 2022.

 Would you like to give a dollar to fight juvenile diabetes?
 Would you like to round up to help starving puppies?
-Would you like to give a contribution to wipe out monkey pox?
+Would you like to give a contribution to wipe out fibromyalgia?

 No, I wouldn’t.
-I’m part of the 29 percent Check-Out Charities Resistance.
+I’m part of the Check-Out Charities Resistance.

 The way I see it, I have my own favorite do-good organizations and I try to be generous to them.
 When I do donate I save my receipts for tax time.

-So why should I help the giant corporation that owns Harris Teeter get a big tax break for charitable contributions that were collected from the wallets of coerced customers?
-Worse, why should I help CEOs look like mighty philanthropists - you know, posing for the obligatory photos with giant checks - when it’s OUR money they’re donating?
+So why should I help the CEOs of retail and grocery chains look like mighty philanthropists - you know, posing for the obligatory publicity photos with giant checks - when it’s OUR money they’re donating?
 (Except in cases where the retailer matches the contributions, of course.)

-I'm not dissing the jars of change for the children’s' hospital or an animal shelter at 7-Eleven or McDonald’s.
+I'm not dissing the jars of change for the childrens’ hospital or an animal shelter at 7-Eleven or McDonald’s.
 Most of us welcome these as a way to get rid of coins.
-They're a convenience.
+They're a genuine convenience.
 Besides, there's no pressure to drop in your nickels and dimes.

 Check-out charities are something else.
 They pop up unexpectedly when the cashier rings your purchase and asks you if you want to fork over a buck to help help the homeless, save the whales or attack the disease du jour.